pvtmert/esp32-at-ppp/README.md

 Component config ---> LWIP ---> Enable PPP support (new/experimental) --->  Enable PPP server support (new/experimental)

+Also, enable the web command:

+Component config ---> AT ---> AT web command support.

 If you want, you can unpatch the source with:

 $  `make unpatch`